-LIOUIDITY AND CAPITAL RESOURCES
+LIQUIDITY AND CAPITAL RESOURCES

 Our principal capital requirements are for working capital, stockholder distributions, capital expenditures, and debt service payments.
 Capital requirements may also include cash expenditures associated with our outstanding commitments and contingencies, as further discussed in the notes to our financial statements.
 Additionally, our capital expenditures may include M&A activities that will enable us to further expand our network of residential reentry centers, grow our portfolio of government-leased properties, and acquire other businesses that provide complementary services.
-We will continue to pursue opportunities to help our government partners meet their infrastructure needs, primarily through the development and redevelopment of criminal justice sector assets, but also by acquiring other real estate assets with a bias toward those used to provide mission-critical governmental services, that we believe have favorable investment returns, diversify our cash flows, and increase value to our stockholders.
+We will continue to pursue opportunities to help our government partners meet their infrastructure needs, primarily through the development and redevelopment of criminal justice sector assets, but also by acquiring other real estate assets, with a bias toward those used to provide mission-critical governmental services, that we believe have favorable investment returns, diversify our cash flows, and increase value to our stockholders.
 We will also respond to customer demand and may develop or expand correctional and detention facilities when we believe potential long-term returns justify the capital deployment.

 To maintain our qualification as a REIT, we generally are required to distribute annually to our stockholders at least 90% of our REIT taxable income (determined without regard to the dividends paid deduction and excluding net capital gains).
 Our REIT taxable income will not typically include income earned by our TRSs except to the extent our TRSs pay dividends to the REIT.
-Our Board of Directors declared a quarterly dividend of \$0.42 for each quarter of 2017 totaling \$199.8 million.
-The amount, timing and frequency of future distributions will be at the sole discretion of our Board of Directors and will be declared based upon various factors, many of which are beyond our control, including our financial condition and operating cash flows, limitations under our debt covenants, the amount required to maintain qualification and taxation as a REIT and to reduce any income and excise taxes that we otherwise would be required to pay, limitations on distributions in our existing and future debt instruments, limitations on our ability to fund distributions using cash generated through our TRSs, alternative growth opportunities that require capital deployment, and other factors that our Board of Directors may deem relevant.
+Our Board of Directors declared a quarterly dividend of \$0.43 for each quarter of 2018 totaling \$205.7 million.
+The amount, timing and frequency of future distributions will be at the sole discretion of our Board of Directors and will be declared based upon various factors, many of which are beyond our control, including our financial condition and operating cash flows, the amount required to maintain qualification and taxation as a REIT and to reduce any income and excise taxes that we otherwise would be required to pay, limitations on distributions in our existing and future debt instruments, limitations on our ability to fund distributions using cash generated through our TRSs, alternative growth opportunities that require capital deployment, and other factors that our Board of Directors may deem relevant.

-As of December 31, 2017, our liquidity was provided by cash on hand of \$52.2 million, and \$694.1 million available under our revolving credit facility.
-Our liquidity was further increased by the pay-down of our revolving credit facility with net proceeds from the issuance of \$250.0 million, 4.75% unsecured notes on October 13, 2017.
-During the years ended December 31, 2017 and 2016, we generated \$341.3 million and \$375.4 million, respectively, in cash through operating activities, and as of December 31, 2017, we had net working capital of \$36.7 million.
+As of December 31, 2018, our liquidity was provided by cash on hand of \$52.8 million, and \$575.3 million available under our revolving credit facility.
+During the years ended December 31, 2018 and 2017, we generated \$322.9 million and \$341.3 million, respectively, in cash through operating activities, and as of December 31, 2018, we had net working capital of \$7.1 million.
 We currently expect to be able to meet our cash expenditure requirements for the next year utilizing these resources.
 We have no debt maturities until April 2020.